silvacms/documentation/source/cluster/relstorage.rst

 `Relstorage`_ let Zope stores its data into a SQL server.

-Multiple Zope instance can connect simultaneously to the same SQL database to use the same data, making possible it to distribute the requests among those multiple Zope instance.
+Multiple Silva processus can connect simultaneously to the same SQL database to use the same data, making possible it to distribute the requests among those multiple Silva servers.
 This creates an installation equivalent to one using ZEO, without ZEO.

 If your SQL server support fail-over, you can have a full fail-over